Anupam-dagar/baileys/docs/configuration.md

   - `port`: Specifies the port on which the server will run.
   - `base_api_path`: Defines the base path for all API endpoints.

+## Type ConfigurationKey
+Baileys exports a Go `type` called `ConfigurationKey`, which is an alias for the string type.
+This type is used to define keys for configuration values.
+To use the helper configuration methods offered by Baileys, it's necessary to declare all configuration keys as constants of the `ConfigurationKey` type.

 ## Helper functions which can be used for development
 The configuration package offers a set of handy methods for retrieving configuration values.
 Here are more details on these functions:
 1. `GetConfiguration` - Returns the pointer to `viper` configuration object.